jiminliang/jiminliang.github.io/content/highlights-mia/001-muscle/index.md

 - **Ultrasound radiomics for longitudinal evaluation of muscle atrophy**

 This study demonstrates for the first time the capability of radiomics analysis in the evaluation of muscle atrophy using ultrasound images.
-The stability and informativeness of ultrasound image features were evaluated through a two-stage feature selection procedure.
+The stability and informativeness of ultrasound radiomics features were evaluated through a two-stage feature selection procedure.
 An adaptive longitudinal feature selection and grading network was developed for muscle atrophy evaluation.
 The results demonstrated the necessity and feasibility of constructing a graded model by fusing multi-stage models in the longitudinal evaluation of muscle atrophy.

 {{< figure src="flowchart_2022_TBME.jpg" >}}